SQL Patterns

 Pattern 5: Funnel Analysis

-Problem: Of all cars that entered, how many completed payment?
-What's the drop-off rate?
+Problem: Of all cars that entered, how many paid?
+What is the drop-off rate?

 WITH funnel AS (